County of Two Hills No. 21

 The County of Two Hills No. 21 is a municipal district in east-central Alberta, Canada.
 Located in Census Division No. 10, its municipal office is located in the Town of Two Hills.

+The County's flag depicts an outline of the region, with a wheat bushel, cow, and oil derrick alongside the County's name and the seal of Alberta.

 History

 The County of Two Hills No. 21 was formed in 1963 through the amalgamation of the Municipal District of Eagle No. 81 and the Two Hills School Division.

 Geography

 Communities and localities

 The following urban municipalities are surrounded by the County of Two Hills No. 21.